 How does FB-ISAO use information members provide?
 As a reminder, incident reports are never shared “as-is” without explicit approval from the reporting member.
 While some information may be shared anonymously to provide awareness and advise the broader faith-based community about increased concerns and observed threats among the membership, we will still ask your permission to share before doing so in any capacity.

 How do members report an incident to FB-ISAO?
 While you can always reach out to us directly, the best way to file an incident report with FB-ISAO is through the FB-ISAO Slack workspace.
-Navigate to the #general channel in the FB-ISAO Slack workspace, click the lightning bolt in the top right menu bar, answer a few simple questions (mentioned above), then click submit.
+Navigate to the #general channel in the FB-ISAO Slack workspace, click the forward slash in the message box, select “Report an Incident” from the pop-up, answer a few simple questions (mentioned above), then click submit (Please see the image below for a visual.)
 That’s it!
 Your incident report will be securely sent to FB-ISAO for further action.
 You will receive a response from relevant staff depending on the type of incident reported (physical or cyber) within the specified timeframe (business hours/days in Eastern Time).
 Likewise, at that time, we will discuss how we would like to use or further disseminate the information you provide and get your explicit permission before disseminating anything.

 FB-ISAO is continually enhancing capabilities available to our members and welcome ideas on how we can better contribute to the security and resiliency of the faith-based community.